merenlab/merenlab.org/_posts/anvio/2015-11-14-pangenomics.md

 |Name_03|Bin_id_03|Collection_B|/path/to/another_profile.db|/path/to/another/contigs.db|
 |(...)|(...)|(...)|(...)|(...)|

 Any genome bin in any anvi'o collection can be included in the analysis (and you can combine these genome bins with cultivar genomes you have downloaded from elsewhere).
-Let's talk about the paramters, and output files before we start with examples.
+Let's talk about the parameters, and output files before we start with examples.

 ## Parameters

-When you run `anvi-pan-genome` with `--external-genomes`, or `--internal-genomes`, or both paramters, the program will
+When you run `anvi-pan-genome` with `--external-genomes`, or `--internal-genomes`, or both parameters, the program will

 * Use [DIAMOND](http://ab.inf.uni-tuebingen.de/software/diamond/) ([Buchnfink et al., 2015](http://www.nature.com/nmeth/journal/v12/n1/abs/nmeth.3176.html)) in 'fast' mode (you can ask DIAMOND to be 'sensitive' by using the flag `--sensitive`) by default to calculate similarities of each protein in every genome against every other protein (which clearly requires you to have DIAMOND installed).
 Alternatively you could use the flag `--use-ncbi-blast` to use NCBI's `blastp` for protein search.